-Ideas like “respecting differing interests,” “show social responsibility by participation,” and “follow an inquiry-based process” all reflect the kind of interdependent thinking that has the potential to turn connectivity to communal constructivism and, just maybe, improved digital social capacity.
+Ideas like “respecting differing interests,” “show social responsibility by participation,” and “follow an inquiry-based process” all reflect the kind of interdependent thinking that has the potential to turn connectivity to communal constructivism and, just maybe, improved digital/social capacity.

 How To Use These Standards

 Generally speaking, your best bet for K-12 application probably begins with ideas for curriculum–project-based learning, for example.
-Think backwards from a standard–you want students to demonstrate being “open to new ideas”?
+Think backward from a standard–you want students to demonstrate being “open to new ideas”?
 Design a project that requires it.
 Add it as a column in a rubric.
 Have students pitch ideas for projects.

 You could also ask students for examples and non-examples of each from their own life, or even suggested improvements to those shown (which would represent a higher level of thinking at the upper end of Bloom’s Taxonomy).

 Further, you could use these to inform local school policies on everything from school missions and acceptable use policies, to as source material to create guides for parents and families on digital participation.

 This content is attributed under a Creative Commons 3.0 License from the simplycurious wiki; Standards For Digital Citizenship In Graphic Form